-

 Rated G

-Dir: Jeffery Morris / USA / 87 mins / INTERNATIONAL PREMIERE
+Dir: Jeffery Morris / USA / 87 mins / VICTORIAN PREMIERE

 A cinematic odyssey by filmmaker Jeffrey Morris, exploring how the Apollo program and visionary science fiction of the 1960s and ’70s inspired a generation of thinkers, dreamers, and creators.
 At the centre of the film is the Eagle Transporter—the fictional spacecraft from SPACE: 1999 that served as a symbol of bold, reasoned, humanistic futures.